ChingChien/Test/README.md

 	Method Names		       | lower_with_under() | _lower_with_under() (protected) or __lower_with_under() (private)   |
 	Function/Method Parameters | lower_with_under   | _lower_with_under    |
 	Local Variables		       | lower_with_under   | _lower_with_under    |

+	Note: "Internal" means internal to a module or protected or private within a class.

 **[⬆ back to top](#table-of-contents)**

 ## Strings